Ben-Woolley/java-for-beginners/docs/lesson6.md

     ...

     /**
-     * Given a number x of int type, if x is greater or equal to 0 and smaller
+     * Given a number x of Integer type, if x is greater or equal to 0 and smaller
      * than the size of ownedPokemon, then return the Pokémon of index x on the list of owned
      * Pokémon.
-Otherwise, always return the first Pokémon in the list */ static Pokemon choosePokemon(int id) {
+Otherwise, always return the first Pokémon in the list */ static Pokemon choosePokemon(Integer id) {
         // You do this bit
     }
 }